sertit/eoreader/documentation/sar.md

 ## GPT graphs
 You can change the SAR GPT graphs used by setting the following environment variables:

-- `EOREADER_PP_GRAPH`: Environment variables for pre-processing graph path.
+- `eoreader.env_vars.EOREADER_PP_GRAPH`: Environment variables for pre-processing graph path.
-- `EOREADER_DSPK_GRAPH`: Environment variables for despeckling graph path
+- `eoreader.env_vars.EOREADER_DSPK_GRAPH`: Environment variables for despeckling graph path

 **WARNING**:
 For performance reasons, the `Terrain Correction` step is done **before** the `Despeckle` step.